Updated: May 2026

 Greece consistently ranks among Europe’s top countries for gambling participation.
 In just the first eight months of 2023, bets worth €22.7 billion were placed, with players losing approximately €1.7 billion during that period.
-On an annual basis, total bets increased from €16 billion in 2019 to €29 billion in 2022.
+On an annual basis, player losses reached €2.879 billion in 2024, up from €2.34 billion in 2022.

 This article examines the financial figures of the gambling industry in Greece, player retention practices used by companies, and the mathematics that determine losses.
 To calculate your own expected losses, use the gambling expected loss calculator.